jeremylenz/busrate/README.md

 1. Start typing the name of your favorite NYC bus route.
 For example, `M60` for the M60 Select Bus Service to LaGuardia Airport.
 2. Click or tap the bus route you want.
 You'll see the two terminals (directions the bus can go in) along with a list of stops.
 Click the direction and stop you're interested in.
-3. You'll see a page with two sections:
+3. You'll see a page with three sections:

 -----